Two references in WWHI

 Mulhern et al. (2003) (see Why in WWHI) studied how do cosmetics improve female facial attractiveness.
 This is done by experimentations over 10 volunteers whom are beautician under different cosmetics conditions.
 It was found that eye-makeup and foundation contribute significantly to the full facial makeup and, unintuitively, lipstick did not contribute to attractiveness independently.

-Conclusion: Zhang’s study provides the background of my research, which is concerned by the nationwide pursuit of western ideal of beauty through facial cosmetic surgery in mainland China.
+Zhang’s study provides the background of my research, which is concerned by the nationwide pursuit of western ideal of beauty through facial cosmetic surgery in mainland China.
 On the other hand, Mulhern et al. (2003) ‘s work provides an example of alternative means of enhancing female facial beauty apart from dangerous and painful cosmetic surgery.
-Their findings not only motivate the objective of my study but also help to design my intervention (see How in WWHI) for the proposed key question (i.e. How can the non-physical facial attractiveness of Chinese women be highlighted to raise their awareness on the alternative approach (besides plastic surgery) to enhance their attractiveness?).
+Their findings not only motivate the objective of my study but also help to design my intervention (see How in WWHI) for the proposed key question (i.e. How can sound be used to raise Chinese women’s awareness on alternative approaches to enhance their attractiveness besides facial plastic surgery?) to enhance their attractiveness?).

 Mulhern R., Fieldman G., et al., 2003, Do cosmetics enhance female Caucasian facial attractiveness ?
 Int.
 J. Cosmetic Sci.
 25:199-205